Transformational leadership: Conscientiousness

-Strong sense of direction and the ability to put large amounts of productive work into tasks is the by-product of conscientious leaders.
-This trait is more linked to a transactional form of leadership given the management-based abilities of such individuals and the detail oriented nature of their personality.
+A strong sense of direction and the ability to put large amounts of productive work into tasks is the by-product of conscientious leaders.
+This trait is more linked to a transactional form of leadership, given the management-based abilities of such individuals and the detail oriented nature of their personalities.
 Results suggest that transformational leaders might give greater importance to values pertaining to others than to values concerning only themselves.

 Studies have shown that subordinates' and leaders' ratings of transformational leadership may not converge.
-According to leaders' self‐ratings, the extraverted, intuitive and perceiving preferences favour transformational leadership.
+According to leaders' self‐ratings, the extraverted, intuitive and perceiving preferences favor transformational leadership.
 On the contrary, subordinates' ratings indicated that leaders with sensing preference are associated with transformational leadership.

 Measurement

-One of the ways in which transformational leadership is measured is through use of the Multifactor Leadership Questionnaire (MLQ), a survey which identifies different leadership characteristics based on examples and provides a basis for leadership training.
-Early development was limited because the knowledge in this area was primitive, and as such, finding good examples for the items in the questionnaire was difficult.
+One of the ways in which transformational leadership is measured is through the use of the Multifactor Leadership Questionnaire (MLQ), a survey that identifies different leadership characteristics based on examples and provides a basis for leadership training.
+Early development was limited because the knowledge in this area was primitive and, as such, finding good examples for the items in the questionnaire was difficult.
 Subsequent development on the MLQ led to the current version of the survey, the MLQ5X.

-The current version of the MLQ5X includes 36 items that are broken down into 9 scales with 4 items measuring each scale.
+The current version of the MLQ5X includes 36 items that are broken down into nine scales with four items measuring each scale.
 Subsequent validation work by John Antonakis and his colleagues provided strong evidence supporting the validity and reliability of the MLQ5X.
 Indeed, Antonakis went on to confirm the viability of the proposed nine-factor MLQ model, using two very large samples.
-Although other researchers have still been critical of the MLQ model, since 2003 no one has been able to provide dis-confirming evidence of the theorized nine-factor model with such large sample sizes as those published by Antonakis.
+Although other researchers have still been critical of the MLQ model, since 2003, no one has been able to provide dis-confirming evidence of the theorized nine-factor model with such large sample sizes as those published by Antonakis.

 In regards to transformational leadership, the first 5 components – Idealized Attributes, Idealized Behaviors, Inspirational Motivation, Intellectual Stimulation, and Individualized Consideration – are considered to be transformational leadership behaviors.